Sadc withdrawal of troops from DRC a step in the right direction: DA

-The DA has welcomed the Southern African Development Community’s (Sadc's) decision to withdraw troops from the Democratic Republic of Congo (DRC).
+The DA has welcomed the Southern African Development Community’s (Sadc) decision to withdraw troops from the Democratic Republic of Congo (DRC).

 The decision was announced on Thursday after an extraordinary summit of the heads of state and governments of Sadc to deliberate on the security situation in the DRC.